 The large red brick retaining wall above is not a fortification or a sea defence.
 It is all that remains of Cliff Cottage, later the Splash Point Hotel.
 However the East Fort (now lost to the sea) existed nearby from at least 1717 and was located on a shore platform immediately east of the older groyne.
 Later in 1795 this site was referred to as "Chinting" Castle although it appears to have been abandoned by this time,

 Turn around for a view of the Martello Tower.
 Before you lose the view inland the large building on raised land is Corsica Hall which has an interesting history.
 Once the home of the Fitzgeralds family it has since been a teacher training college and is now divided up into private flats.
+The Seaford Times website has more information about Corisca Hall.

 Continue along the promenade passing the Beach Huts towards the Martello Tower